-6 Details of the relationship Not linked to the apprenticeship standard. between the unit and apprenti ceship standards Location of the unit within the 15.4 - Marketing and Sales subject/ sector classification system Indicativ ve Content 1. • The range of technology available to support the sales process, e.g., hardware, software, ap DS, How to run v irtual meetings using video technology echnology to create documents, presentations, spreadsheets, etc. chnology can provide data to support decision making • ween technology use and improved productivity, e.g., workflow 2. management systems, instant messaging etc. ۷. gy tools/apps that support the sales process at each stage, e.g., lead generation tools, social media, customer demonstrations etc. The features of different Customer Relationship Management (CRM) systems, their purpose, how they operate, and the benefits of a well-managed system 3.
-How to evaluate ate different technologies to understand their features and identify their potential for a sales team to use
+Addition Additional Information Unit purpose and aims d aims To enable learners to understand how digital technology supports the sales process.
+Learners will use digital technology to interact with both customers and colleagues.
+They will review the effectiveness of digital technologies to make recommendations to improve sales effectiveness.
+Details o f the rel ationship Not linked to the apprenticeship standard. between the uni t and apprentio ceship s tandards Location of the u init within the 15.4 - Marketing and Sales subject/sector classification system Indicativ 1. • The range of te echnology available to support the sales process, e.g., hardware, software, apps, • How to run virtual meetings using video technology How to use technology to create documents, presentations, spreadsheets, etc. • Ways that technology can provide data to support decision making • The links between technology use and improved productivity, e.g., workflow management systems, instant messaging etc.

+2. The technology tools/apps that support the sales process at each stage, e.g., lead generation tools, social media, customer demonstrations etc. The features of different Customer Relationship Management (CRM) systems, their purpose, how they operate, and the benefits of a well-managed system 3.
+How to evaluate different technologies to understand their features and identify their potential for a sales team to use

-Assesse or Guidance 1.
-Learners should analyse at least three types of technology that is used in the sale They should explain how digital technology: supports record keeping and reporting, giving at least two examples supports analysis and decision making.
+Assesso r Guidance 1.
+Learners should analyse at least three types of technology that is used in the sales process.
+They should explain how digital technology: supports record keeping and reporting, giving at least two examples supports analysis and decision making.
 In their assessment learners should identify at least three ways that technology improves the productivity of a sales professional.
 2. Learners should evidence using a Customer Relationship Management system (CRM) and at least two other types of digital technologies over at least a six-week period.
 3. The evaluation should cover both appropriateness and effectiveness of the tools used in LO2 and address both their own perspective and that of their organisation.